OpenWALAS/OpenWALAS.github.io/list/development.md

 ## How to develop?

-You can download the source files simply, and modify the codes correctly.
-Then compile and run it freely.
+You can download the [source files](https://github.com/openWALAS/openWALAS.github.io/tree/master/src) simply.
+If you want, you could modify the codes.
+Furthermore, compile and run it freely.

-## Compiling Environments
+## Compiling environments

-  - Eclipse + GCC for the non-GUI of openWALAS.
+  -  [Eclipse](https://www.eclipse.org/downloads/) +  [GCC](http://gcc.gnu.org/) for the non-GUI of openWALAS.
-  - Qt Creator for the GUI of openWALAS.
+  - [Qt Creator](https://www.qt.io/product/development-tools) for the GUI of openWALAS.
-  - GCC (or MinGW) or the other C/C++ compiler
+  - GCC (or  [MinGW](http://www.mingw.org/) on Windows) or the other C/C++ compiler
-  - [gsl] (http://www.gnu.org/software/gsl/), Qt (https://www.qt.io/), Qwt (http://qwt.sourceforge.net/), opencv (https://opencv.org/)
+  - Dependent Libraries of openWALAS: [gsl](http://www.gnu.org/software/gsl/), [Qt](https://www.qt.io/), [Qwt](Qwt), [openCV](https://opencv.org/)
+    - non-GUI codes only depend on gsl.
+    - GUI program depend on gsl, Qt, Qwt, openCV.

 ## Develop form

-- Compile configuration
-  - GCC (or MinGW) or the other C/C++ compiler
-  - gsl (http://www.gnu.org/software/gsl/), Qt (https://www.qt.io/), Qwt (http://qwt.sourceforge.net/), opencv (https://opencv.org/)
-  -
+- The communication group will be established in the later stage.

+- In the present stage, the developers could Email (pycssrc@qq.com) to the projects.

+- The project team is very welcome to exchange views.

+## Enjoy it!